Buy Careprost 3ml With One Brush Online

 Follow any diet or activity restrictions advised by your doctor.

-A common side effect of Careprost (Bimatoprost) Opthalmic solution is itching sensation in the eyes.
+A common side effect of Careprost (Bimatoprost) Ophthalmic solution is itching sensation in the eyes.
 Other side effects include redness, discomfort, dryness of the eye or redness of the eyelid.

 It is possible for hair growth to occur in areas where it is not intended (areas around the eye exposed to the medication frequently).
 Ensure that you remove any excess medication from around the eyelashes.
 When Careprost (Bimatoprost) is used for glaucoma that is when it is applied directly into the eye, it may gradually (slowly) cause brown discoloration of the colored part of the eye (iris).
 This effect is not observed when used for hypotrichosis of the eyelashes.